 WARNING : Always be certain that the consultant you engage to carry out your Building Inspection Report holds adequate insurance cover including – Professional Indemnity and Public Liability prior to you entering into an inspection agreement.
 The consultant should also be a member of an established building body such as the Housing Industry Association (HIA) or MBA so that you know that they are professionally accredited in the field which they operate in.

-A Special Purpose Property Inspection is reported in accordance with the Australian Standard, Inspection of Buildings AS 4349.1 -2007 and this type of building inspection is carried out when you are requiring a report over and above a Standard Property Inspection.
-Examples of this may be an inspection of the common areas of an apartment complex, an individual defect and its associated repair costs or just a special request which has been nominated by the client.
+A Special Purpose Property Inspection is reported in accordance with the Australian Standard, Inspection of Buildings AS 4349.1 -2007 and this type of building inspection is carried out when you are requiring consultation and written report over and above a Standard Property Inspection.
+Examples of this may be an inspection of the common areas of an apartment complex, an inspection on a particular building element of the property, or, signing off on a Form 16 for a required building element. (not including foundation inspection or final building certificate)

-Our Special Purpose Building Reports describes the type and extent of any building defect found, supported by photographic evidence, an estimate of costs involved to carry out any repair work and a recommendation of what qualified tradesperson/professional consultant to engage and complete the work.
+Our Special Purpose Building Reports will detail the type and extent of any building defect found, supported by photographic evidence, an estimate of costs involved to carry out any repair work and a recommendation of what qualified tradesperson/professional consultant to engage and complete the work.

 Swimming pool certification occurs when a Licensed Swimming Pool inspector is engaged to carry out an inspection of a regulated pool in accordance with Australian Standards 1926 Part 1 & 2 – 2007 and the QDC MP 3.4, The Building Act 1975 and Building Regulations 2006.